Capital project brings Soccer and Lacrosse Stadium to MVNU

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students, and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies locations throughout the state, MVNU emphasizes academic excellence, spiritual growth, and service to community and church.
 MVNU offers an affordable education to more than 2,200 students from 31 states and 22 countries/U.S. territories.

-posted about 2 months agoHere comes esports, the latest MVNU Athletics’ addition
+posted 4 months agoHere comes esports, the latest MVNU Athletics’ addition

 posted 4 months ago